ivenadu/memoflash-app/README.md

 #### User Stories:

 As a user, I want to be able to...
-- create flashcards
+- create flashcards <<
-- organize the flashcards into titled decks
+- create decks to organize flashcards <<
-- remove cards from deck
+- remove cards from the deck <<
+- remove decks I no longer need <<

+Additional Features:
+- rename cards and decks
+- view all of my decks
+- view all the cards in my deck
+- select deck to use for flashcard testing
+- have the option of setting a timer
+- quit in the middle of flashcard session
 - see my score after every flashcard session